 - Development and function of the central nervous system

 So that being said, it’s important to ensure you are getting enough vitamin B12 to avoid deficiency.
 Adults require about 2.4 mg of vitamin B12 daily to avoid deficiency.
 You can get this from food or in supplement form.
+Most animal products contain vitamin B12, but there are some plant-based foods that contain this essential nutrient.

 Why are vegetarians and vegans at risk for B12 deficiency?